xfac11/Project3D/README.md

   - x Particle systems with Billboarded particles

-  5/9 Tekniker gjorda
+  4/9 Tekniker gjorda

 Core techniques (1,1):
   - Deferred Rendering (Filip)

 Geometry (2,1):
   - Parsing and rendering an existing model format (OBJ, MD5, etc).
 This includes parsing and using the material defined in the           format (textures).
 If you use a library like Assimp, it does not count.
 (Filip,DONE)
-  - Height-map terrain rendering (Karlos, DONE), user can walk on the terrain using WASD keys.
+  - Height-map terrain rendering, user can walk on the terrain using WASD keys.
 (Karlos, DONE)

 Texturing and Lighting (1,2):
   - Normal mapping (Daniel, DONE)